abhijittiwari/GopalMetals/README.md

 # Gopal Metals Website

-This is the official website for Gopal Metals, a leading manufacturer of wire mesh products in India.
+This is the official website for Gopal Metals, a leading manufacturer and supplier of wire mesh products in India.

 ## Features